France’s virus pass now required in restaurants, trains

 People in France are now required to show a QR code proving they have a special virus pass to enjoy restaurants and cafes or travel across the country

-PARIS -- France took a big step Monday into a post-pandemic future by requiring people to show a QR code proving they have a special virus pass before they can enjoy restaurants and cafes or travel across the country.
+PARIS -- France took a big step Monday into a post-pandemic future by requiring people to show a QR code proving they have a special virus pass before they can enjoy restaurants and cafes or travel by plane, train or bus across the country.

 The measure is part of a government plan to encourage more people to get a COVID-19 vaccine shot and slow down a surge in infections, as the highly contagious delta variant now accounts for most cases in France.
 Over 36 million people in France, or more than 54% of the population, are fully vaccinated.